jon-heard/obsidian-inline-scripts-library/cards_ui.sfile.md

 		return false;
 	});

-// Show a popup to select a folder to pull cards from let folder =
+// Choose a folder to create cards from let folder =
 	popups.pick("Choose a folder to take card images from", folders, 0, "adaptive");
 if (!folder) { return null; }
 folder = folders[folder];

-// Show a popup to select the pile to put the cards into const pileId =
+// Choose a pile to put the cards into const pileId =
 	await userChoosesPileId("to hold new cards", "Card images not loaded.");
 if (pileId === null) { return pile[1]; }